notesofcliff/delve/src/home/doc/user/App_Developer_Guide.md

 - **Write Tests**: Write tests for your app to ensure that it works as expected and to catch any regressions.
 Use Django's testing framework to write unit tests, integration tests, and functional tests.
 - **Consider Dependencies**: Minimize dependencies on other apps and libraries to make your app more portable.
 If your app depends on other libraries, clearly document these dependencies and provide installation instructions.

-By following these guidelines, you can create powerful and flexible Flashlight apps that integrate seamlessly with the platform and provide valuable functionality to users.
+By following these guidelines, you can create powerful and flexible Delve apps that integrate seamlessly with the platform and provide valuable functionality to users.

 ---